How long does water heater last

 When should I replace my water heater?

-You should consider replacing your water heater when it is 8-12 years old, or if it starts showing signs of wear like leaks, rust, or decreased performance.
+You should replace your water heater when it's 8-12 years old, or if you notice signs of wear like rumbling noises, reduced hot water capacity, or visible rust or corrosion.

 Connect with certified professionals in your area